 Despite having nearly 400 rooms, we have never felt an overwhelming crush of people even when it is clear the Bonaventure is fully booked.
 Easy access to the Montreal underground and Metro is a lifesaver in the winter, and the hotel’s central location makes getting around pretty easy.
 Rooms have plenty of space to spread out, and comfortable beds.
 The showers are a bit finicky, making it hard to find that sweet spot between scalding and lukewarm, but that’s a small price to pay for such a fabulous hotel.

-Heather and I had explored the underground a bit in previous visits, but the sub zero cold drove us to maximize our use of the underground this past visit.
+Heather and I had explored the underground in previous visits, but the sub zero cold drove us to maximize our use of the underground this past visit.
 We’re glad we did.
 We walked in both primary directions from the Place Bonaventure.
 The walk to the Museum of Contemporary Art was particularly fun, taking us through several interesting buildings replete with artistic installations.
 Finishing our journey with a stunning exhibit/tribute to Montreal native Leonard Cohen at the museum was the cherry on the sundae!

 Driving in Montreal made me long to drive in Boston.
 For anyone who has driven in Boston, I need say no more.
 The roads offer unexpected twists and turns with ambiguous signage and pot holes that form in front of you as you go.
 Driving in Montreal feels like you are Katniss Everdeen making her way through the war ravaged Capitol in The Hunger Games.
-The bridges in particular are ravaged and decaying and frankly a bit terrifying to cross.
+The bridges in particular are decaying and frankly a bit terrifying to cross.
 The weather is tough up there, not really Montreal’s fault, but it is a challenge to navigate.

 Cold, You Don’t Know Cold